ericmj/workshop/lab5/README.md

 Create a new mix project with `mix new lab5`.

-The `lab5` branch has a file `lib/lab5.ex` which contains an implementation of chat room with some stubbed out functions.
-Copy the file to `lib/` in your project.
+The `lab5` directory has a file `lib/lab5.ex` which contains an implementation of chat room with some stubbed out functions.
+Copy the file to `lib/` in your project and implement the functions.
-Implement the functions.

   1. Implement the `leave/2` function.